 This is a close up of how I did the corners.
 If possible, I tried to stop exactly between the folds, then pivot the whole thing.
 Most of the time I just got as close as I could.

 6. Pin on the bottom, just like the top, and sew.
 The difference here is that you will leave an opening so that you can turn the block, stuff it, and hand sew it closed.
-The opening should be about an inch wide.
+The opening should be about an inch wide.7.
+Turn the block inside out through the opening.

 8. Push out the corners.
 I just used my fingers.